View your shopping cart.

 More Info

 Larissa Hostetler is on the run after an arranged marriage to Silus, her abusive, immortal husband.
-As Silus hunts his disobedient wife, he plots her painful atonement.
-But Bishop King, the most powerful and eldest immortal in The Order, finds Larissa first, and he has plans of his own.
+As Silus hunts for his disobedient wife, he plots her painful atonement.
+But Bishop King, the most powerful and eldest immortal of The Order, finds Larissa first, and he has plans of his own.

-A deadly vampire is slaughtering mortal women in the woods, drawing unwanted attention from the media that threatens to expose their species.
-The Council is hard-pressed to hunt and destroy the creature, but another upheaval is at play.
+Meanwhile, a deadly vampire is slaughtering mortal women in the woods, drawing unwanted attention from the media.
+Exposure remains the greatest threat to their species, and the Council is hard-pressed to hunt and destroy the creature before he kills again, but other upheaval is at play while the bishop is away.

-Immortals on the farm are keeping secrets.
-Vows will be broken and lives eternally changed as appetites for vengeance grow.
+Vows will be broken and lives eternally changed as appetites for vengeance grow in this ongoing saga of immortal love, eternal loyalty, and wicked betrayals.

 More Info